 Another cause is simply that for everyone, even digital non-natives, shopping online is now as normal as shopping in a physical store.

 Best of all, and luckily for everyone, it is now easier than ever to start an online business.
-If you’re intrigued by the possibilities, you just need to know and follow the right steps.
+If you’re intrigued by the possibilities, you must know and follow the proper steps.

 If you don’t already know what products or services you’d want to provide, then why are you interested in starting a business?
 Having a definite idea of what your enterprise would offer is the first step for any entrepreneurial endeavor.